iurshina/fiction_chapters/README.md

 # Fiction chapters dataset
-Small data set of fiction chapters with plot-revealing names
+A small data set of fiction chapters with plot-revealing names.

 The data set contains 1253 data points (chapters and the corresponding titles).
 All the books are in English.
 The following literary works create the dataset: